 ¤ 2-hour workshop at my home, sponsored by the Viva Vegan Society, June 2013

-¤ 1 hour food demo at the First (and last!)
-Annual Connecticut Vegetarian and Healthy Living Festival, April 2012 at the Connecticut Convention Center, Hartford
+¤ 1-hour demo at CT Vegetarian & Healthy Living Festival, April 2012, CT Convention Center, Hartford

 ¤ 2-hour workshop at my home, sponsored by the Connecticut College Arboretum, Fall 2011

-¤ 1 hour food demo at the North American Vegetarian Society’s Vegetarian Summerfest 2011
+¤ 90-minute food demo at the North American Vegetarian Society’s Vegetarian Summerfest 2011

 ¤ 2-hour workshop at my home, sponsored by the Connecticut College Arboretum, Spring 2011

-For an unsolicited review of above Arbo Fall 2011 workshop from an attendee who I do not know, see:
+For an unsolicited review of above Arbo Fall 2011 workshop:

 Mark Mathew Braunstein has been a vegetarian since 1966, a vegan since 1970, and a whole-foods high-raw vegan since 1977.

 Long before even vegetarians knew the word or its tenets, he wrote the first book of our generation espousing veganism,